mendixlabs/ux-theming/README.md

 ## TODO

-* Check if Sass & Compass are still necessary
+* ~~Check if Sass & Compass are still necessary~~ The later versions of node-sass will download their own binary, so you don't need to install Sass yourself.

 ## License

 The MIT License (MIT)
-Copyright (c) 2016 Mendix
+Copyright (c) 2017 Mendix

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: